vanessa-pereira/Master-dissertation/README.md

 archetypes, having a very well-structured management of the archetype’s lifecycles, with the new version being approved after a community consensus (Leslie, 2017).
 This implies that knowledge in the openEHR CKM stays always updated, but that does not necessarily happen on the local repositories.

 Until now, there was no clear definition on how to solve this issue: how to manage a local repository, keep it connected to the CKM and maintain the local repository updated and compliant with it.
 Based on this problem, the aim of the study was to find and implement a suitable way of having the different openEHR local repositories updated and compliant with the international openEHR CKM.
-In order to reach it, studies were made, such as:
+In order to reach it, studies were made, such as:<p>

 1. Learn how the openEHR CKM works, history, features, functionalities and how the verification of new versions of artifacts is made;